jbrlawrence/ICS4U-2-ModellingAndSimulation/ICS4U-2-1-TheCanvas/README.md

 ## Tutorial
 Starting with the attached files *canvasBasics.html* and *canvasBasics.js* complete the [tutorial video here](https://drive.google.com/file/d/1QK1tx6S5EpAwCeQPvD8_Uw-kyfkLUr0w/view?usp=sharing) that shows how to draw a jack o' lantern.

+**NOTE: The above video was created for a different editor/coding environment.
+Please ignore the first couple of minutes setting up in github, we will learn these tools later in the course.**

+## Drawing Methods

+Using the files 2-1-DrawingOnTheCanvas.* observe how shapes can be created on the canvas using the drawing methods included in HTML5.
+Open the files, observe how shapes are created, and add a shape of your own, using at least one new method found from the [resources below](#resources).

 ## Challenges